mrcavalcanti/mosaicoo/docs/sources/administration/provisioning.md

 ### Provision folders structure from filesystem to Grafana

-If you already store your dashboards using folders in a git repo or on a filesystem, and also you want to have the same folder names in the Grafana menu, you can use `foldersFromFilesStructure` option.
+If you already store your dashboards using folders in a git repo or on a filesystem, and also you want to have the same folder names in the Mosaicoo menu, you can use `foldersFromFilesStructure` option.

 For example, to replicate these dashboards structure from the filesystem to Grafana,